Chorus-bdd/Chorus-bdd.github.io/pages/DistributedTesting/DistributedSteps.md

 sectionIndex: 10
 ---

 Usually when you write BDD tests, you need to provide an implementation for each step locally.
-If you want to interact with any components which are running remotely, it is up to you to find a mechanism to connect to them.

-Chorus reverses this, by providing client libraries which allow you to publish test steps from the components you wish to test.
+Unlike other frameworks, Chorus provides client libraries which allow you to publish test steps from the components you wish to test.
+These components can be local or deployed to remote servers.

 Chorus enables step publication from Java (JVM) and Javascript components